-Secretary Len Coates took everone by surprise by resigning mid season.
+Secretary Len Coates took everyone by surprise by resigning mid-season.

-It had little effect an when there were repeated incursions during the home game with West Ham the directors decided they needed to make a point and closed the "Boys Gates" preventing youngsters getting cheap admission.
+It had little effect and after there were repeated incursions during the home game with West Ham the directors decided they needed to make a point and closed the "Boy's Gates" preventing youngsters getting cheap admission.